University of Washington Email Policy

-Try to handle each email message only once before taking action.
-If you can respond or take specific action in two minutes or less – do it.
-(File, respond, make a call, etc.).
-About 30 percent of your email can probably be addressed in this manner.
+- If you can respond or take specific action in two minutes or less – do it.
+File it in a folder, respond, make a call, etc.

-If a response or specific action will take more than two minutes of dedicated time – defer it.
-If you are working in Outlook take advantage of the ability to flag messages that you chose to defer.
-Using the proper tools to flag or label email messages can help you find them later so that you can determine whether action is still required.
-You can also add email messages to your “To Do” list by dragging the message to your "Tasks" list.
+- If a response or specific action will take more than two minutes of dedicated time – defer it.
+If you use Outlook, you have the ability to flag emails for follow-up, label them, and add them to your Tasks list.
+These tools can help you find them later so that you can determine whether action is still required.
+Learn more about how to use these Outlook tools

-Create folders that are logically aligned with the way in which business is conducted for you office such as projects, transactions, standing meetings, budgets, and employees.
-Place all email requiring retention that is related to a project, transaction, or meeting in the appropriate folder.
-Try to parallel or associate your paper based filing system with the email folder system.
+- Create folders that are logically aligned with the way in which business is conducted for your office such as projects, transactions, standing meetings, budgets, and employees (refer to Section 5).

 Section 5: How Do I Manage the Email I Have to Keep?

 Email folder titles should be clear, concise, and relate directly to the emails that will reside in the folder.
-Many times, the title can be taken directly from the email subject line.
-It might help if once the project or function is completed; the retention period is noted in the folder title.
+Once the project or function is completed, you may add the retention period to the folder title for easy future cleanup.

 Separate transitory email

-To help manage sent mail, cc: yourself on messages which must be kept to meet their retention periods and manage them with your other incoming mail.
+To help manage sent mail, CC: yourself on messages which must be kept manage them with your other incoming mail.
 Your sent mail folder will then contain only duplicates and messages of transitory value, and can be purged regularly.

 Search and sort functions are useful for locating and grouping specific messages that have characteristics in common.
-They may be to or from a single individual/group, or they may relate to a specific type of action or event (budget approvals/transactions or meeting minutes).
+You can search for emails to or from an individual, by date, subject, and keywords in the body.

 - Schedule a quarterly or yearly records cleanup time for your office.